Living in Los Feliz Neighborhood Los Angeles

 - Little Armenia - small retail strip, home of Barnsdall Art Park and local favorite Zankou Chicken

-- Glendale - third-largest city in Los Angeles, big shopping malls, suburban living
+- Glendale - the third-largest city in Los Angeles, has big shopping malls, suburban living

-- Koreatown - amazing Korean BBQ restaurants, culture and retail shopping
+- Koreatown - excellent Korean BBQ restaurants, culture, and retail shopping

-- Burbank - charming downtown, easy-to-use airport and the location of a very massive and popular IKEA store
+- Burbank - charming downtown, easy-to-use airport, and the location of the largest IKEA store in North America

 Los Feliz is an eclectic, comfortable community with a relaxed vibe.
-This place is rich in history and historic architecture; there’s plenty to catch your eye if you keep your radar attenuated for all things aged and significant.
-Whether you prefer to get outside for golf or hiking, or prefer to stay indoors, there’s plenty here to keep you busy.
-While you don’t need to leave this cozy urban oasis to find fun, there’s plenty more to explore (history, food, recreation) within walking distance or a short drive.
+This place is rich in history and historic architecture; plenty can catch your eye if you keep your radar attenuated for all things aged and significant.
+Whether you prefer to go outside for golf or hiking or stay indoors, there's plenty here to keep you busy.
+While you don't need to leave this cozy urban oasis to find fun, there's plenty more to explore (history, food, recreation) nearby.